rxon54/MRATS/README.md

 - `final_summary.md` is currently identical to last rolling summary state.
 - Metrics currently segment-level only (no batch accumulation yet).

+## Fixed Issue: Whisper.cpp early output/truncation on longer segments (RESOLVED)

+**Status: RESOLVED** ✅ (2025-08-09)

+### What was the issue?
+When using longer segment durations (e.g., `--segment-duration 40`), Whisper.cpp sometimes produced transcript outputs that covered only ~8–9 seconds even though the input segment was ~40 seconds.
+This was caused by context WAV construction producing truncated files.

+### How was it fixed?
+Complete rewrite of the context WAV construction logic:
+- **Replaced filter_complex with concat demuxer** for more reliable concatenation
+- **Added duration validation and automatic fallback** to raw segment if context WAV is truncated
+- **Enhanced error logging** with dedicated `*_ctx_ffmpeg.log` files
+- **Improved metrics collection** to track context build success/failure
+- **Better cleanup** of temporary files used in context construction

+### Verification
+The fix has been thoroughly tested with:
+- Unit tests (`test_context_wav_issue.py`) ✅
+- Integration tests (`test_integration.py`) ✅
+- Segments from 10s to 60s duration ✅
+- Both with and without pre-roll/padding ✅

+### Result
+- ✅ Context WAVs now consistently match expected durations
+- ✅ Automatic fallback prevents processing delays
+- ✅ Enhanced debugging when issues occur
+- ✅ No performance regression

+---

 ## Troubleshooting Quick Tips
 | Symptom | Cause | Action |
 |---------|-------|--------|